Leadership opportunity

 Designed for emerging leaders, the Planetary Health Impact Fellowship focuses on mentoring, community building, and an independent project.

 During this two-year program, Fellows will engage with the vibrant Planetary Health community.
 They will have access to resources, mentorship from experts, and the chance to contribute to transformative solutions that promote both ecological sustainability and human well-being.
-Applications have opened and will be closed on November 9th at 11:59pm ET.
+Applications have closed for the 2026 Fellowship.

 What is the Planetary Health Impact Fellowship?